orbitrs/docs/CONTENT_GAP_ANALYSIS.md

 ## 10. Next Steps

-1.  ~~Populate the "OrbitKit Components" list with a comprehensive inventory of available components.~~ (Completed)
+1.  ~~Populate the "Orbit Components" list with a comprehensive inventory of available components.~~ (Completed)
 2. Continue reviewing each item in sections 3-7 to address remaining medium and low-priority documentation gaps.
 3.  ~~Begin work on the internationalization (i18n) documentation section.~~ (Completed)
-4. Create detailed API documentation for each OrbitKit component.
+4. Create detailed API documentation for each Orbit component.
 5.  ~~Update the Contribution Guide with a focus on documentation contributions.~~ (Completed)
 6. Consider adding video tutorials to supplement the written documentation.
 7. Implement cross-references and navigation improvements between documentation sections.